pars3c/blobber/content/posts/2020-04-05-demystifying-git-internal-like-a-pro.md

 ## Who Is This Article For

-You’ve used Python for long enough to have an idea about why certain things are slow and to have seen technologies like Cython, numpy, and PyPy being discussed as possible solutions.
-You might also have programmed with other languages and so know that there’s more than one way to solve a performance problem.
+posts/Elementary-Guide-to-Hashicorp-Nomad-with-Linuxnow that there’s more than one way to solve a performance problem.

 While this book is primarily aimed at people with CPU-bound problems, we also look at data transfer and memory-bound solutions.
 Typically these problems are faced by scientists, engineers, quants, and academics.